awt95/wikibot/README.md

 ```
 mvn clean install
 ```
-This will generate a new clean `.war` file to be either run using `java` commands or deployed to a server.
+This can be run with either command-line arguments `java -jar target/wikibot.war` or deployed to a web server e.g. [Tomcat](https://tomcat.apache.org/)